kubermatic/docs/content/_index.md

 +++
 title = "Docs"
-description = "Learn more about KKP, KubeOne and KubeCarrier through the official Kubermatic documentation"
+description = "Learn more about KKP and KubeOne through the official Kubermatic documentation"

 [contribution]
 title = "How Do I Contribute To ...?"